apollo

 Medicinal Benefits

-THIAMINE contains Thiamine.
+Thiamine contains Thiamine.
 It is used to address thiamine deficiency resulting from disease, drugs or alcoholism.
 It is used in the treatment of Beri-Beri, Wernicke’s encephalopathy, Korsakoff’s psychosis and various chronic conditions.
 Thiamine binds with ATP (the energy currency of the cell) and forms thiamine diphosphate, a molecule that mediates various processes in energy-producing pathways in the body, such as carbohydrate metabolism and hexose-uptake in the HMP pathway.
 Thereby, thiamine converts food into energy and finds application in the treatment of various states produced by its deficiency.

 Directions for Use